KeesOG/Internal-DLL-Hack-Wesnoth1.14.9-print-enemy-gold/README.md

-# 🏰 Internal Wesnot Hack by KeesOG 🎮
+# 🏰 Internal dll codecave Wesnoth Hack by KeesOG 🎮

 ## 📝 Overview
 Welcome to the Wesnoth Hack repository!
 This project features a dynamic link library (DLL) hack for the game **Battle for Wesnoth**, engineered to boost your gold value by injecting a custom codecave directly into the game's process. 🪄